Esbern/semanticGIS/content/Framwork/The Five-Phase of a GIS project/Data Modelling.md

 The purpose of a field pilot is to convert your conceptual UoD into a robust, operational DoD by testing your definitions against real-world complexity.
 You will discover ambiguities and "edge cases" that force you to refine your rules.

 The crucial difference between a pilot and the final data recording lies in the **goal**.
 The pilot is an **exploratory test** of your ontology, often using flexible tools like paper maps and notebooks.
-The final [[Recording reality]] is a **systematic execution** of your finalized DoD using structured tools to produce clean, consistent data.
+The final [[Field Surveys]] is a **systematic execution** of your finalized DoD using structured tools to produce clean, consistent data.

 After the pilot, you will have a finalized DoD, ready to be implemented in the next phase via [[Establishing the Data foundation#Data Schema Creation|data schema creation]] and [[Establishing the Data foundation#Data Recording|data recording]].